Image

 Which wounds should be cleansed?

 Irrespective of their size, wounds will heal better if they are first cleansed from dirt, bacteria and visible particles - so don’t underestimate a small wound.
-Cleansing is essential for many types of acute wounds, such as cuts, abrasions, burns and open blisters.
+Proper cleansing is essential for many types of acute wounds, such as cuts, abrasions, burns and open blisters.

-Regular cleansing is also recommended for the treatment of chronic and post-operative wounds as per doctor’s instruction.
-A chronic wound is defined by the International Wound Infection Institute as “a wound that has a slow progression through the healing phases, or shows delayed, interrupted or stalled healing due to intrinsic and extrinsic factors that impact on the individual and their wound”.
+Regular cleansing is also recommended for treating chronic and post-operative wounds per the doctor’s instruction.
+The International Wound Infection Institute defines a chronic wound as “a wound that has a slow progression through the healing phases, or shows delayed, interrupted or stalled healing due to intrinsic and extrinsic factors that impact on the individual and their wound”.

 When to see a doctor about a wound